 Bipartisan Bill Would Standardize Opioid Addiction Treatment and Training for Health Care Providers

-Washington, D.C. – U.S. Senators Susan Collins (R-ME) and Michael Bennet (D-CO) introduced the Medication Access and Training Expansion (MATE) Act, commonsense legislation that would require physicians, physician assistants, nurse practitioners, and other prescribers of controlled medication, like opioids, to complete an opioid and substance use training to ensure they have foundational knowledge of addiction prevention, treatment, and management.
+Washington, D.C. – Today, U.S. Senators Susan Collins (R-Maine) and Michael Bennet (D-Colo.) introduced the Medication Access and Training Expansion (MATE) Act, common-sense legislation that would require physicians, physician assistants, nurse practitioners, and other prescribers of controlled medication, like opioids, to complete an opioid and substance use training to ensure they have foundational knowledge of addiction prevention, treatment, and management.

 Over 20 million adults in the United States live with an opioid use or substance use disorder, with over half a million adults misusing prescription pain relievers.
 After a slight decrease in deaths due to drug overdose in 2018, the State of Maine reported a seven percent increase in fatal drug overdoses in 2019.
 During the first quarter of 2020, when the COVID-19 first impacted Maine, the State saw overdose deaths skyrocket to 23 percent higher than the last three months of 2019.
 The MATE Act would help address the addiction crisis by standardizing opioid and substance use training and ensuring that all prescribers receive evidence-based addiction prevention training.